 When we ask Retailers what their biggest focus is one of the most common responses is “We want to reduce attrition and increase retention.”
 Most people think they are inverses but that is not the case.

-Below is a lightly edited transcript of Episode 25 of the Inevitable Success Podcast with Damian and special guest Stephen Yu.
+Below is a lightly edited transcript of Episode 25 of the Inevitable Success Podcast.
 (Listen Here)

-Damian: Happy Friday.
-Hope everybody is listening on a Friday.
-So today we’re going to talk about a question we get a lot.
+Damian: Today we’re going to talk about a question we get a lot.
 We get questions about attrition and retention.
 And specifically I want to ask you, are they the same thing?

 Stephen: It’s a different spot in the same timeline because everybody goes through the life cycle of being a buyer.
 In fact, it starts at the point where you’re not even a buyer.
 We call them prospects and prospects becomes leads.
 In the B2B world you further qualify into qualified leads.

 Damian: So maybe we’ll back it up a little bit.
 Specifically how would you define attrition versus retention.

 Stephen: So well I’ll say attrition is farther down the timeline.

 Basically when you’re going to stop being a customer, that is attrition and the action that a company takes at that moment is churn prevention.

 Retention is more like “Okay I’m still building relationships.
 I want to sell more things maybe cross-sell/up-sell.
 I want to know more of the value based proposition because I don’t want to just share random things with customers.”
 So that’s retention.
 How do you make things interesting for the customers?
 So we hold them back..as long as possible and maximize the value.